-Each year, nearly tw0-thirds of all fatalities involving children and school buses happen when the child is getting onto or off of the school bus.
-Drivers must be diligent in looking for school buses and expecting children to be crossing roads even when the red lights on the school bus aren’t flashing!
+Each year, nearly two-thirds of all fatalities involving children and school buses happen when the child is getting onto or off of the school bus.
+Drivers must be diligent in looking for school buses and expecting children to be crossing roads even when the red lights on the school bus aren’t flashing.

-It is especially important for drivers to know that when a school bus is stopped on an undivided highway, regardless of the number of lanes, that ALL LANES of traffic must stop and wait for the school bus to finish loading or unloading before proceeding carefully past.
+It is especially important for drivers to know that when a school bus is stopped on any road or even on an undivided highway, regardless of the number of lanes, that ALL LANES of traffic must stop and wait for the school bus to finish loading or unloading before proceeding carefully past.

 Get more information at www.schoolbusfacts.com/safety.